Fans Slam Gina Rodriguez’s ‘Hollow’ Apology After Saying N-Word, Accuse Her Of Seeking Attention For Herself

 But many fans have called out the apology for being “hollow” and noted that she never actually apologized for saying the racial slur.
 Others noted that the song only contained the N-word one time, and that was the eight-second clip that Rodriguez decided to post of herself singing, leading them to believe that it was not a mistake.

 “Gina Rodriguez did that s*it intentionally,” one fan tweeted.
-“She waited for that part of the song to come up, got her phone ready to record herself saying the n word, then posted it on her story.
-She KNEW she’d get backlash from it. then she has the NERVE to say ‘I’m sorry if you were offended.’ ”
+“She waited for that part of the song to come up, got her phone ready to record herself saying the N-word, then posted it on her story.
+She KNEW she’d get backlash from it. then she has the NERVE to say ‘I’m sorry if you were offended.'”

 Others took issue with what they felt was a non-apology from the actress.